-This proposal initially assumes the ideal environment where all legitimate nodes are honest and where no adversary may compromise a legitimate node of the network in order to read its secret stored information.
+Note that the whole proposal is based on a single and shared secret network key and although the key is periodically updated, if a legitimate node is compromised and reveals the shared secret key, the whole network would be compromised [12], [8].
+Consequently, this proposal initially assumes the ideal environment where all legitimate nodes are honest and where no adversary may compromise a legitimate node of the network in order to read its secret stored information.
 Such assumptions are well suited as a basic model in order to decide under which circumstances the GASMAN is applicable to MANETs.
 For instance, a possible adaptation of the proposal in order to avoid those hypothesis could be defining a threshold scheme to be used in every step of the GASMAN, so that every proof of life, insertion, access control or deletion operation should be done by a coalition of on-line nodes.
 Then, a dishonest node would not affect the correct operation of the network.

 It is clear that the proposal inherits some problems of the distributed trust model such as the important necessity that legitimate nodes cooperate.
 Consequently, it is advisable to include a scheme to stimulate node cooperation.

 Finally, another requirement of the GASMAN is the establishment of a secure channel for the insertion procedure.
-However, that aspect may be easily fulfilled thanks to the fact that most wireless devices are able to communicate with each other via Bluetooth wireless technology.
+However, that aspect may be easily fulfilled thanks to the fact that most wireless devices are able to communicate with each other via Bluetooth wireless technology or through other more secure short range wireless methods.

 With respect to possible attacks and due to the lack of a centralized structure, it is natural that possible DOS (Denial Of Service) attacks have as their main objective the chat application.
 In order to protect the GASMAN against this threat it must be assured that chat messages, although are publicly readable, may be only sent by legitimate on-line members of the network.
-Another important aspect related to the use of the chat application is the necessary synchronization of the on-line nodes, so a common network clock is necessary.
-This requirement has been implemented during simulations through the chat application.
+Another important aspect related to the use of the chat application is the necessary synchronization among the on-line nodes.
+In order to achieve it, we could use global time synchronization derived from the application of IEEE 802.11 Timer Synchronization Function to MANETs [26].

-MANETs are in general vulnerable to different threats such as identity theft (spoofing) and the man-in-the-middle attack.
+MANETs are especially vulnerable to different threats such as identity theft (spoofing) and the man-in-the-middle attack.
 Such attacks are difficult to prevent in environments where membership and network structure are dynamic and the presence of central directories cannot be assumed.
 However, our proposal is resistant to spoofing attacks because access control is granted through a ZKP.
 It implies that any information published through the chat application or sent openly during the execution of access control mechanism becomes useless.